All Things Considered

 is severely flawed.

-It discriminates against certain demographics, such as older and disabled residents.
-These are ADA violations.
+1. It discriminates against certain demographics, such as older and disabled residents, ignoring their right to age in place.

-It is based on flawed and corrupt research.
+7. It is based on flawed and misleading research.

 The City Council did NOT sufficiently educate itself and Richmond Street residents about the true and measurable trade-offs associated with this project.
 The claimed safety benefits for bicyclists (0.3% of traffic) are speculative at best, grossly overstated and supported by the personal agenda of the mostly non-local bike lobby, not by the City’s taxpayers.
 The negative impacts of lost street parking have NOT been adequately addressed.

-Also, the City Council failed to provide good opportunities for Richmond Street residents to air their views and discuss their concerns.
-The City Council’s reliance on surveys that manipulate and skew results, and three-minute comments at City Council meetings (from which many residents were barred) is a poor substitute for democracy.
+The City Council failed to provide good opportunities for Richmond Street residents to air their views and discuss their concerns.
+The City Council’s reliance on surveys that manipulate and skew results, and three-minute comments at City Council meetings is a poor substitute for democracy.

 This situation questions the quality of City Council decision making.
-It weakens our community’s confidence in its city leadership—especially when spin doctor consultants are involved.
+It weakens our community’s confidence in its city leadership.

 It is a key City Council responsibility to represent its taxpayers.
 Since when does a City Council overrule 90% of its residents in favor of a small minority of 0.3%?
 This is an overreach of government.
 Imposing undue and unnecessary burdens on residents hinders their ability to thrive.
 It raises questions about democratic accountability, and it erodes the democratic foundations upon which governance is built.

-It has been more eight years since the plan was adopted, so it makes sense to review its relevance.
-We now know that most of the plan’s designs when implemented are highly controversial, both within the Richmond Street community and in current trends.
-The project when finished reduces safety for motorists, pedestrians and residents, especially those with disabilities.
+It has been more than eight years since the original plan was adopted, so it makes sense to review its relevance.
+We now know that most of the recently updated designs are highly controversial, both within the Richmond Street community and in current trends.
+The project when finished reduces safety for bicyclists, motorists, pedestrians and residents.
 In the hope of improving—but not achieving—safety for a very small group of users, increasing risk to all the others seems to be a high price to pay.

 El Cerrito received an $8 million federal grant for this project.
 The grant reads: